 While the technology to deliver virtual care exists, many barriers remain to its widespread adoption — including payment models, licensure and quality standards, interoperability and governance, and education and training.

-What is the Virtual Care Task Force?
+About the Virtual Care Task Force

 The Virtual Care Task Force was created in March 2019 by the Canadian Medical Association, the College of Family Physicians of Canada and the Royal College of Physicians and Surgeons of Canada.

 In addition, the task force comprised representatives from regulatory bodies, medical and health care organizations, e-health industry, patients and families, and caregivers.

 The Virtual Care Task Force’s work focused on four key areas: